Estadio Defensores del Chaco: 1990s

 In 1992, Paraguay's under-23 olympic team claimed the title of Pre-Olympic Tournament at the stadium.
 In 1999, the stadium was one of the main venues for the 1999 Copa América.

 Actuality

 The stadium is not owned by a team (it is a national stadium) and it is used primarily to host the home games of the Paraguay national football team and for international football club tournament games such as the Copa Libertadores and the Copa Sudamericana.

-The new millennium brought modernization like construction of the VIP stalls, the ampliation of the boxes, stands and the installation of the luminic LED lights, to be at the level of the best sports stadiums in the continent.
+The new millennium brought modernization like construction of the VIP stalls, the ampliation of the boxes, stands and the installation of the Luminic LED lights, to be at the level of the best sports stadiums in the continent.

 Tenants

 The Paraguay national football team plays their home fixtures at the stadium during FIFA World Cup qualifiers and international friendlies.

 Local clubs such as Club Libertad, Club Guaraní and Club Olimpia often play their home games at the stadium for Primera División Paraguaya, Copa Libertadores and Copa Sudamericana fixtures.

+The stadium is open to the public from Monday to Friday from 8:30 to 12:00 and 14:00 to 16:00 with free access.